 SWINHOE’S STORM-PETREL June 9, 2017!!
 Our third record here in early June.
 Report and images HERE!!

 The 2017 Spring Blitz found a great diversity of seabirds despite more westerly wind than usual!
 We ended up with 12 species of tubenose, including Trindade & Fea’s Petrel plus European Storm-Petrel!
 We also had Red-billed Tropicbird, Brown Booby, Brown Noddy, and many Bridled Terns, which are usually more scarce in spring.
 Plus all three jaegers and a South Polar Skua!
 Not to mention the NINE species of cetacean…it was an amazing Blitz!
-We have space on our trips this FRIDAY & SATURDAY JUNE 9 & 10 – join us!!
+The spring 2017 lists are here: Spring 2017 Totals

 Click on the species name to read the blog post about that trip!